-If termination is being contemplated, the volunteer's conduct will be evaluated by a small, select team consisting of the Camp Director, and others who directly supervise the volunteer.
-If the volunteer is asked to leave, the volunteer will be banned from further interaction with The Camp Show programming immediately.
+If termination is being contemplated, the volunteer's conduct will be evaluated by a small, select team consisting of the Camp Director, Assistant Camp Director, and others who directly supervise the volunteer.
+If the volunteer is asked to leave, the volunteer will be banned from further interaction with CKAKC Virtual programming immediately.

-D. Other Guidelines and Policies
+E. Other Guidelines and Policies

-The Camp Show will be recorded and will be made visible to others, so please be aware that our volunteers - you - represent our camp and serve as role models for our campers.
+Virtual camp will be recorded and will be made visible to others, so please be aware that our volunteers - you - represent our camp and serve as role models for our campers.
 If you feel camp operation or policies are being jeopardized, report the situation to your supervisor or the Camp Director.
 Avoid gossip and report your concerns to Administrative Staff directly without discussing it among peers.

 - 1. Visitors: Relatives or friends are not to be invited to visit camp. - 2.
 Timeliness: Please be on time to everything.
 We stress the importance of this to our campers.
 A smoothly run program depends on the cooperation of everyone. - 3.
 Appropriate Relationships: All staff and volunteers will maintain friendly, supportive and professional relationships with the campers and other volunteers.
 We will have zero tolerance for inappropriate behavior between volunteers and campers (or other volunteers) while at camp.
 The focus of all staff should be directed towards the well-being, needs and interests of the campers rather than on other staff or themselves.
 Remember, "camp is for the kids." - 4.
 Thanks: We appreciate your willingness to volunteer.
-You are making a difference in the lives of children living with (& beyond) cancer and their siblings.
+You are making a difference in the lives children touched by cancer.